 Other Common Welding Problems

-At MuggyWeld, we have advice and tips on troubleshooting other common welding problems, but we advise every welder to produce good welds from the start.
+MuggyWeld offers advice and tips on troubleshooting other common welding problems, but we advise every welder to produce good welds from the start.
 A satisfactory weld performs its purpose and boasts strength, ductility and other beneficial characteristics.
-Therefore, proper care and techniques are always recommended from the beginning.
+Therefore, high-quality products, proper care and techniques are always recommended from the beginning.